-Robert Burns (also known as Rabbie Burns, among other nicknames) was born on January 25, 1759 near Ayr, in Alloway, Scotland.
-Both his parents were tenant farmers and he was the youngest of seven.
-It wasn’t until the early 1780’s that a friend of his, Captain Richard Brown, encouraged him to become a poet.
-Burns continued to bust his ass at various jobs, sired a few children, moved around for work, and eventually ended up in Edinburgh, where he published Poems, Chiefly in the Scottish dialect in 1787.
-Over the next decade, Burns continued to produce poetry, mostly in the Scottish dialect, to great acclaim.
-Many of of the poems Burns penned have gone on to popularity both officially and unofficially in Scotland over the years.
+Over the next decade, Burns continued to produce poetry, (again) mostly in the Scottish dialect, to great acclaim.
+Many of of the poems Burns penned have gone on to popularity, both officially and unofficially, in Scotland over the years.
 After a hell of a career spanning almost two decades, Burns died in 1797 following a dental extraction.
-He had sired twelve children by then and had multiple affairs in his lifetime.
+He sired 12 children and had multiple affairs in his lifetime.
 Because of his work, he became a cultural icon across Scotland.
 All in all, a productive life, most would say.

-One of the recitations that occurs at every Burns Supper is “Address to a Haggis,” a poem that celebrates one of Scotland’s national dishes (also what is supposed to be served on Burns Night).
-Here are the first three stanzas of one of his most famous poems, “Address to a Haggis,” which is read every year at the Burns Supper, which is part of Burns Night:
+One of the recitations that occurs at every Burns Supper is “Address to a Haggis,” a poem that celebrates one of Scotland’s national dishes (and is also what is supposed to be served on Burns Night, but more on that soon).
+Here are the first three stanzas of “Address to a Haggis” in the original dialect:

 Great chieftain o’ the puddin-race!